coquetm/CMiE-2017-Manuel-Coquet/README.md

 - Network operating limits (line flows, voltages)
 - Limits on control variables

-Solving an OPF is necessary to determing the optimal operation and planning of the grid.
+Solving an OPF is necessary to determine the optimal operation and planning of the grid.
 In this algorithm, I will simulate an optimal power flow model for a 6-bus system and determine the locational marginal prices (LMPs).